Troubleshooting and Frequently Asked Questions#

 From our initial investigation, this indeterminism arises from two factors: dynamic batching and prefix caching.
 Roughly speaking, dynamic batching accounts for about 95% of the indeterminism, while prefix caching accounts for the remaining portion.
 The server runs dynamic batching under the hood.
 Different batch sizes can cause PyTorch/CuBLAS to dispatch to different CUDA kernels, which can lead to slight numerical differences.
 This difference accumulates across many layers, resulting in nondeterministic output when the batch size changes.
 Similarly, when prefix caching is enabled, it can also dispatch to different kernels.
 Even when the computations are mathematically equivalent, small numerical differences from different kernel implementations lead to the final nondeterministic outputs.

-and send only one request at a time.
+To achieve more deterministic outputs in the current code, you can add --disable-radix-cache and send only one request at a time.
 The results will be mostly deterministic under this setting.